Upstream#

 via the configuration API.

-The file is read at Angie startup or configuration reload.state
+The file is read when Angie starts or when the configuration is reloaded.state directive in an upstream block,

 but a shared memory zone (zone) is required.sticky#